You hear it at almost every job interview — “Tell me about yourself”

-Avoid statements like “I’m devoted, dedicated, hard working”
+Avoid statements like “I’m devoted, dedicated, hardworking”

 These phrases seem canned and don’t reveal anything specific about your approach to work.
-Anyone can say they are hardworking.
+Almost everyone says they are hardworking.

 Highlight key points about yourself that relate to the job

-Exact numbers and figures on how much money you made for or saved a company are music to a future employers ears.
+Exact numbers and figures on how much money you made for or saved a company are music to a future employers ears!

 Be sure to mention if you exceeded a past employer’s expectations or performance goals.
 You can bet the next question they’ll ask is how you plan to do this for their company.

 If you try to come up with a response to awkward interview questionson the spot, you might forget some important information that sums up your experiences and background.
 Definitely plan your answer to this question beforehand.

 Plan your answer with the Tell Me About Yourself Checklist.

 Don’t ramble on